silnrsi/teckit/README.md

 relies on mapping tables in a specific, documented binary format.
 The TECkit compiler creates these tables from plain-text, human-readable descriptions.

+The TECkit libraries supports the Unicode 11.0.0 character repertoire.

-To facilitate the development and testing of mapping tables for TECkit, a few sample applications are included:
+To facilitate the development and testing of mapping tables for TECkit, a few applications are included:

   - `teckit_compile`: a command-line version of the TECkit compiler
   - `txtconv`: a simple text conversion tool
   - `sfconv`: a converter between 8-bit and Unicode

+Note:
-Note that these tools are not intended to be the primary use of TECkit.
+That these tools are not intended to be the primary use of TECkit.
 They have not been designed, tested, and debugged to the extent that general-purpose applications should be.